The Circuit Court Archives are located at 701 Princess Anne Street.

 The Clerk of the Court is committed to making this unique resource available to the public while conserving it to assure availability to future generations.

-Access to Archive records is guaranteed through confirmed appointment only.
 The sensitive, fragile and exceptional nature of these documents require assistance from our Archive staff.
 Appointments can be made by calling 540-361-4098 or by email.
 If you wish to bring an electronic device to aid in historical research, please contact archives staff in advance of your planned visit.

 Monday-Friday: 8:30 am - 4:00 pm